dmbarbour/glas/docs/GlasApps.md

   * or just use JIT for this.

 *Note:* Full orthogonal persistence of FFI seems infeasible, but FFI as a pipe to a separate thread or process at least can clearly indicate disruption.
 Ideally, FFI-based APIs should be designed to recover resiliently after a disconnect, so we can support orthogonal persistence later.

-## API Design Policy: Avoid Abstract References

-Shared or aliased references complicate conflict analysis, garbage collection, and schema changes.
-This can be mitigated with linear types, but those awkwardly require a lot of packing and unpacking.
-I propose to build most APIs instead on the notion of abstract data environments.
-For example, the use of `[ffi]` above represents operating on data 'unpacked' into abstract, associated registers.
-Data may remain unpacked across multiple transactions, but must be packed for migration.

 ## Regarding Filesystem, Network, Native GUI, Etc.